Ever wonder how common is keratoconus in Spring, Texas ?

 These symptoms can indicate keratoconus, but further examination by an eye doctor will best assess whether you have keratoconus.
 An optometrist would need to use digital imaging to assess the health of the eye’s surface.
 Some forms of digital imaging check inside the eye to review blood vessels, the retina, or macula to ensure the critical aspects of the eyes structure is healthy.
 A patient with keratoconus who skips digital imaging or receives the wrong form of assessment will often go undiagnosed or misdiagnosed for years.

-In order to ensure the best care and earliest detection for keratoconus or any corneal irregularity, schedule your next eye exam with one of our eye doctors in Houston, Texas , today.
+In order to ensure the best care and earliest detection for keratoconus or any corneal irregularity, schedule your next eye exam with one of our eye doctors in Spring, Texas , today.